ocf/ocfweb/ocfweb/docs/docs/staff/backend/printhost.md

 ## Introduction

+Print jobs at the OCF are processed both locally and by our central printing server, known as printhost or whiteout.
+All local machines and printhost use [CUPS][cups], an open source UNIX printing system, to manage printing jobs.

+A CUPS instance runs on each of our desktops, as well as on our public and staff login servers (tsunami and supernova, respectively).
+All print jobs, after going through a filter that rasterizes any PDFs, are then forwarded onto printhost for further processing before finally being printed.

-The OCF's print server is based around two components: [CUPS][cups], the standard UNIX print server, and a custom print accounting system contained in the ocflib API.
+The OCF's central print server is based around two components: CUPS, and a custom print accounting system contained in the ocflib API.
 CUPS is responsible for receiving print jobs over the network, converting documents to a printer-friendly format, and delivering processed jobs to one of the available printers.
 The OCF's print accounting system, nicknamed enforcer after one of the scripts, plugs into CUPS as a hook that looks at jobs before and after going to the printer.
 It records jobs in a database that keeps track of how many pages each user has printed, rejecting jobs that go over quota.
-The high level flow of data through the print system looks like this:
+The high level flow of data through printhost looks like this:

 ```
-   [Application]
+  [Local machine]
          +
          | PDF or PS document
          v